EDA Research Reports

 Creating Community and Economic Development Tools for Preserving Working Waterfronts and Waterways (PDF)

-The Economic Development Administration awarded a grant in the fall of 2011 to the Island Institute and six project partners to study working waterfront needs, challenges, and strategies for preservation.
+The Island Institute and six project partners studied working waterfront needs, challenges, and strategies for preservation that cumulated into a research report highlighting their findings.